En-bloc Sale- The Process and Guide

 En bloc sales can benefit property owners as they can command a premium for their unit over the current market value if they sell collectively, resulting in a significant financial gain.
 Additionally, en bloc sales allow owners of older properties to sell their units, which might otherwise be difficult due to age, shortening lease, and maintenance issues.

-However, it is still a gamble, as there is no guarantee that an en bloc attempt will succeed, especially at times when the Singapore government is expanding its land sales programme.
+However, it is still a gamble, as there is no guarantee that an en bloc attempt will succeed, especially during times when the Singapore government is expanding its land sales programme.
 During such periods, developers may find it less costly to bid for government land to replenish their land banks than through en bloc sales, unless a particular land plot is very well-located, rare, or there is a change in zoning or plot ratio.

-Also, the process can be complex and involve stringent legal and regulatory requirements.
+Additionally, the process can be complex and involve stringent legal and regulatory requirements.
 As such, property owners must weigh the pros and cons of an en bloc sale thoroughly.
 They may seek professional advice concerning market conditions, economic outlook, or investment opportunities.

 Nevertheless, en bloc sales remain a good option to unlock the value of ageing properties and use the proceeds to reinvest in a property with better capital appreciation potential.
 At the same time, they help to rejuvenate the urban landscape in land-scarce Singapore.